SymphonyPlatformSolutions/symphony-bdk-ui-toolkit/src/components/base/dropdown/info.md

 The ```value``` prop is the direct prop to React Select, and expects an object with *value* and *label*.
 The ```chosenValue``` expects only the value as a string.

+The Dropdown also incorporates loading functionality, that takes in a handler to execute every time the Dropdown is focused.
+This is built to be used with Asynchronous fecthing, and dynamically load the Dropdown with options.

 ## Sample
 ```jsx
 const [value, changeValue] = useState(null);